Cosmological Correlators at Finite Coupling

 where we are using the shifted variable $M^2 = m^2 + 2\Sigma$.
 Note that $M^2$ is the physical mass of the fluctuations $\hat \phi^i$ at leading order.

 The equation for the vacuum at leading order at large $N$ are

-We will now specify these formulas to the sphere $S^{d+1}$.
-Equation \eqref{eq:vacC} is easily solved, the two-branches are either $\Phi^i = 0$ and any $M^2$ (no symmetry breaking) or $M^2 = 0$ and $\Phi^i\neq 0$ (symmetry breaking).
+We will now specify these formulas to the sphere $S^{d+1}$.\footnote{For studies of different observables in the $O(N)$ model on the sphere using related techniques see \cite{Klebanov:2011gs,Giombi:2019upv}.} Equation \eqref{eq:vacC} is easily solved, the two-branches are either $\Phi^i = 0$ and any $M^2$ (no symmetry breaking) or $M^2 = 0$ and $\Phi^i\neq 0$ (symmetry breaking).
 At this point it appears that both solutions might be allowed, as is the case in the $O(N)$ model on AdS \cite{Carmi:2018qzm}.
 To write down more explicitly the second equation, we need to evaluate the trace on the sphere.
 We can compute the trace in a basis of eigenvalues of the Laplacian.
 The possible eigenvalues on $S^{d+1}$ are

 where $L$ is the radius and $l$ is a non-negative integer.
 The corresponding eigenvectors are the harmonic functions

 where $\zeta\in[0,4]$ is the square of the chordal distance in units of $L^2$, and whose normalization has been chosen in such a way that they behave simply under convolution